- 1. The Requirement

 Key: - Applicable | - Not Applicable

 The purpose of risk management is to identify potential problems before they occur so that risk handling activities can be planned and invoked as needed across the life of the product or project.
 Risk handling activities are intended to mitigate adverse impacts on achieving the project's objectives.
-"Generically, risk management is a set of activities aimed at achieving success by proactively risk-informing the selection of decision alternatives and then managing the implementation risks associated with the selected alternative."
-009 Identification and management of risks provide a basis for systematically examining changing situations over time to uncover and correct circumstances that impact the ability of the project to meet its objectives.
-NASA Procedural Requirement (NPR) 7150.2 states: "Identifying major risks, both technical and managerial, and determining how to lessen the risk helps keep the software development process under control."
-276
+"Generically, risk management is a set of activities aimed at understanding, communicating, and managing risk to the achievement of objectives.
+Risk management operates continuously in an activity, proactively risk-informing the selection of decision alternatives and then managing the risks associated with the implementation of the selected alternative."
+009 Identification and management of risks provide a basis for systematically examining changing situations overtime to uncover and correct circumstances that impact the ability of the project to meet its objectives.

-Software risks also factor into the software cost estimation process (see SWE-015).
+Software risks also factor in the software cost estimation process (see SWE-015).

 This diagram from NASA/SP-2007-6105, NASA Systems Engineering Handbook, 273 provides an overview of a risk management process: